 The welcome email timing matters too.
 As consumers, we are getting increasingly more internet and online shopping savvy.
 But our expectations are getting higher too.
 Therefore, if we submit a form to give our email to a business, we almost expect a real-time welcome email – an acknowledgement of that action.

 So it’s a fact: it’s not just how you acknowledge your subscribers but also when you do that matters.
 The welcome email needs to be a real-time deployment (or as close to one as it can possibly be).
 Manually sending a weekly or daily welcome email to a batch of subscribers just isn’t going to work anymore.
 Nor it should be something you have to do!

 Email marketing automation has developed a lot throughout the years.
 You can set various conditions and use multiple triggers to make your welcome emails unique to each of your customers.
 And deploy them in real-time, just after the action has happened.

 It doesn’t matter where your subscribers are coming from – an e-commerce store or a website subscription form.
 Integrations are possible – create seamless data flow and ensure the best possible user experience.
-Email marketing and automation providers such as Smaily can help you easily create professional email templates, manage customer segments, and connect and integrate with CRM, e-commerce or other platforms.
+Email marketing and automation providers can help you easily create professional email templates, manage customer segments, and connect and integrate with CRM, e-commerce or other platforms.
 Building automated email journeys is actually not as complicated as it may sound – if you’ve got all the right ingredients to make it work.
 Email Service Providers are here to accommodate this.